 For more information please reach here:

-The value of this role should be recognised in the producers’ relationships with VOD Services, in particular through the contractual terms regarding the funding and exploitation of each project.
-This Code of Fair Practices aims to establish basic parameters to be applied to VOD Services’ contracts when commissioning feature films, TV series and other audiovisual works (“originals”) from independent production companies.
+The value of this role should be recognized in the producers’ relationships with VOD Services, in particular through the contractual terms regarding the funding and exploitation of each project.
+This Code of Fair Practices aims to establish basic parameters to be applied to VOD Services’ contracts when commissioning feature films, TV series, and other audiovisual works (“originals”) from independent production companies.

 1. Fair and proportionate remuneration and economic participation for producers